pkp/pkp-docs/learning-omp-3/en/tools.md

 To export using the ONIX 3.0 Monograph Export Plugin, you need to ensure that all of the fields are completed under Settings > Workflow > Production.

 The Tab Delimited Content Import Plugin can only be used with the command line.

+## Statistics
+You can generate statistical reports for usage and reviews or create a custom report.
+For information on how to use and configure statistics in OMP see the PKP Administrator’s Guide https://docs.pkp.sfu.ca/admin-guide/en/statistics.